Skip to content

 INFO SONXPLUS: The speakers: The most critical link in your stereo system.

-My Info-Sonxplus capsules aim to familiarize you with the technologies and equipment used in audio and visual reproduction at home.
-To make wise purchases, it is important to know what you are buying.
+These Info-Sonxplus capsules are designed to familiarize you with the technologies and equipment used in home audio and visual reproduction.
+To make wise purchases, it's important to know what you're buying.

-In our previous column we looked at the basics of music reproduction, now let's move on to the distribution of all that beautiful sound.
+In a previous column, we looked at the basics of music reproduction, now let's move on to the distribution of all that beautiful sound.

-No matter what you listen to, speakers are everywhere, furnishing our otherwise silent spaces.
-There are several types of speakers for different applications (cinema, audiophile precision listening, outdoor sound, home automation integration, commercial use, etc.).
-Today we will look at the first two proposals, audiophile music listening and cinema.
+No matter what you're listening to, speakers are everywhere, furnishing our otherwise silent spaces.
+There are many different types of loudspeaker for different applications (cinema, audiophile precision listening, outdoor sound, home automation integration, commercial use, etc.).
+Here, we'll look at the first two: audiophile music listening and cinema use.

 Basic principles.

 The loudspeaker must be able to reproduce the full range of life's sounds, from the lowest to the highest pitched.
-This can be achieved by using either a single diaphragm or multiple diaphragms to perform the same task.
+This can be achieved by using a single diaphragm or several elements to accomplish this task.

-In the early days of music reproduction, a single diaphragm was used; what we called a wide range speaker.
-Some TV speakers still use this principle with more than ordinary results.
-Since one element carries all the sounds, they blend together with very little finesse, the sound is 'flat' and lifeless...
+In the early days of music reproduction, a single diaphragm was used; this is what we call a "wide range" loudspeaker.
+Some low-cost TV speakers still use this principle, with more than ordinary results.
+As a single component diffuses all sounds, they blend together with very little finesse, resulting in a dull, lifeless sound...

-The secret lies in the distribution of sound frequencies across several elements.
-We will then have a loudspeaker combining bass and midrange (Woofer), and a tweeter, which is the beginning of the high-fidelity approach.
-This is called a two-way speaker.
+The secret lies in the distribution of audible frequencies across several elements.
+The result is a loudspeaker combining a bass/midrange driver (woofer) with a tweeter, marking the beginning of the high-fidelity approach.
+This is known as a two-way loudspeaker.

-This approach will be used in more affordable and often smaller speakers.
-It should be noted, however, that it is possible to make an excellent two-way loudspeaker in more compact sizes if you invest a little more.
+This approach will be used in smaller loudspeakers.
+Although performance is likely to suffer, it should be noted that it is possible to make an excellent two-way loudspeaker in these more compact formats, provided you invest a little more.

 The recovery circuit in search of linearity.

-Having several elements to reproduce the music is all well and good, but you have to do it right!
+Using multiple components to reproduce music is all well and good, but it has to be done properly!

-To design an excellent loudspeaker box, engineering will consider a proper selection of diaphragms according to their individual properties, the creation of the circuitry for the splitting and routing of sounds according to their frequencies, the resonance of the diaphragms and the loudspeaker box.
+To design an excellent loudspeaker box, engineering will consider the right selection of diaphragms according to their individual properties, followed by the creation of the circuit for chopping and routing sounds according to their frequencies, to adapt the distribution of work according to the resonance of the diaphragms and the loudspeaker box.

 The electronic circuit used to do this work is called the crossover circuit.